garrynwong/Password-Reset/README.md

 ____

-Find the location of the user in your domain -> right click user -> reset password:<br/>
+Find the location of the user in your domain and reset password <br/>

 <br />